 I was then off for the dunes of Chegaga in the Sahara.
 I stopped on the way at Taroudant, Taliouine and Tazenakht.
 We then went through a 96 km of off road course in diverse sceneries reminiscent of the “Paris Dakar” – even managing to get stuck in one of the dunes!
 After many hours of digging, we finally escaped and reached the immense and beautiful blond dunes where we bivouacked and tented with nomads – the blue men of the desert.
 I had hoped to see the sunset, the stars and the sunrise in the Sahara, but it was not to be as it was raining non-stop!

 The next two days were absolutely amazing as we first raced dune buggies before beginning a beautiful 15 mile 2 days hike in the afternoon.
 It was unfortunately time to go back and the next day we started the long trek back to Marrakech.
 We started with 60 km of off road before reaching Zagora.
 We traversed the famed Draa valley in the middle of palm tree oasis with tons of “Kasbahs” and “ksours” – small villages with houses in cooked mud and stone walls.
 Then came a late lunch at Agdz before heading to Ourzazate.
 From Ouarzazate to Marrakech, we moved slowly through a blizzard as we crossed the summit of Tizi-n-Tichka at 2,260 meters of altitude.

 I finally reached Marrackech and spent the night a the Tikkida Garden before heading back to Casablanca for my flight to Nice the next day.

 All in all, it was amazing.
 I loved the country, the people, the food, the culture and saw rain and snow in the Sahara.
-You can see all the pictures here.
 I am sure one of my upcoming startups will have a North African component to it 🙂

 Next stop: Argentina!